How do the antidepressants

 In this Review, we discuss the ways in which these two different theories reflect different or complementary approaches, and how they might be integrated to offer novel solutions for people with depression.
 We consider the predictions made by these mechanistic approaches for the stratification and development of new therapeutics for depression, and the next steps that need to be made to facilitate this translation of science to the clinic.
 The first clinically useful antidepressant medications were discovered serendipitously about 60 years ago.
 In this Review, we summarise contemporary approaches to understanding of the delayed clinical effects of antidepressant drug action, and consider how this information can be used to refine future treatments.
 Following the discovery of their antidepressant effect, the tricyclic antidepressants rapidly became the most widely used agents for the treatment of depression.
 The efficacy of tricyclic antidepressants such as amitriptyline—particularly in severe melancholic depression—has never been surpassed, but modern agents have been developed to be more selective inhibitors of serotonin and norepinephrine reuptake and, in particular, to reduce the anticholinergic and membrane stabilising so-called quinidine-like effects that make tricyclic antidepressants poorly tolerated and dangerous in overdose.

-Read More: What to antidepressants zero
+Read More: What antidepressants are safe while breastfeeding

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Many of the interpersonal therapies for depression and other disorders involve many hours of contact time with highly trained ie expensive professionals.
 Ann Fam Med ; 13 1 :